HarperDB/documentation/docs/reference/transaction-logging.md

 To use the transaction log, clustering must be enabled.
 You can enable clustering by setting `clustering.enabled` to `true` in the config file, `harperdb-config.yaml`.

+_Note: Streams are used for catchup if a node goes down.
+If you delete messages from a stream there is a chance catchup won't work._

 ## Transaction Log Operations

+### read_transaction_log

 The `read_transaction_log` operation returns a prescribed set of records, based on given parameters.
 The example below will give a maximum of 10 records within the timestamps provided.